alexcetto/eniro-test-backend/README.md

 This project is an assignment assessing my skills.

+This project was developed using node v8.4 and npm v5.3.

-## Run it
+## Install

-To run this project, use `npm install` to install dependancies then `npm start`.
+To run this project, use `npm install` to install dependancies.

 ## ENV

-The project uses ENV vars.
+The project uses ENV vars to configure the project.

 List: